MetaTrustLabs/GPTScan/README.md

 # GPTScan

-This repository contains the prompts and rules used in GPTScan.
+This repository contains the prompts and rules used in MetaTrust Labs' GPTScan.

 More rules and APIs will coming later.